mgualdron/tbx/README.md

 ## Building tbx

-The project makes use of the following libraries:
+The following projects have made `tbx` possible:

 - [libcsv](https://github.com/rgamble/libcsv) - Version 3.0.3 of `libcsv` is included with `tbx`.
 - [libfort](https://github.com/seleznevae/libfort) - Version 0.4.1 of `libfort` is included with `tbx` and does not need to be installed separately.
+- [gnulib](https://www.gnu.org/software/gnulib/) - Several modules are included with `tbx` for portability.

-Please consider starring both of those projects if you find `tbx` useful.
+Please consider contributing to those projects if you find `tbx` useful.

 Note that this git repository does not include a `configure` script like a distribution tarball normally does.
 If you don't want to bother with